 The tech department is a place where people rely on facts and work with logical systems.
 If you know the process, the variables and the configuration, then you know the outcome.

 This type of ecosystem needs a few things to thrive.
 It needs full-time problem solvers.
 It needs evolving, challenging or complex tasks.
 It needs a foundation: everyone needs to have a certain hard-skill and knowledge to contribute.
-The list goes on, and nearly every single item clashes directly with the process of Office 365 onboarding.
+The list goes on, and nearly every single item can cause Office 365 migration challenges.